Distribution

 Much of the produce we grow is donated to the emergency feeding system in a collective effort to support healthy food access.

 Affecting food access through donations is at the core of our mission at the Farm Hub.
-In the last year, during the Covid-19 pandemic over 98% of the produce grown at the Farm Hub was distributed directly to our community partners on the front lines of the emergency feeding system.
+In the last year, over 600,000 pounds of produce grown at the Farm Hub was distributed directly to our community partners on the front lines of the emergency feeding system.

 Where can I get the produce?